Oprah Winfrey Praises Meghan Markle For Keeping Baby’s Birth Private

 Winfrey added that she was impressed with Markle’s boldness to “stand [up for] what works for her and Harry, and what is the truth for them, how they want to raise their baby.”

-“I think it does a lot for all the women who are trying to keep up [with the pressure put on new moms],” Winfrey said, referring to the pressure many women face to lose their baby weight and please others instead of making their own physical and mental health their top concern.
+“I think it does a lot for all the women who are trying to keep up [with the pressure put on new moms],” Winfrey said, referring to the pressure many women face to lose their baby weight and to please others — instead of making their own physical and mental health their top concern.

-Winfrey also spoke about the Duchess’ choice not to pose for photos immediately after the baby is born — a long-time royal tradition.
+Winfrey also spoke about the duchess’s choice not to pose for photos immediately after the baby is born — a choice defying a long-standing royal tradition.

 “Who is ready to walk out and stand before the world and put that face on, you know, a day after you’ve had a baby?”
-Winfrey said, adding that the decision as a “great thing.”
+Winfrey said, adding that the decision was a “great thing.”

-“And truthfully, it ain’t nobody else’s business!,” she said.
+“And truthfully, it ain’t nobody else’s business!”
+Winfrey said.

 Oprah Winfrey Is 'So Proud' of Meghan Markle's Decision to Keep Her Baby's Birth Private https://t.co/roUTcAkH93